zacLibaud/bADA55.github.io/index.md

 Each circle represents a topic, and its size shows how important that topic is.
 The distance between the circles tells a fascinating story: the farther apart two topics are, the more distinct their themes.
 Take Topic 4 and Topic 9, for instance, they live in completely different worlds of beer talk.

 On the right, you’ll find the key words that bring each topic to life.
-For example, Topic 0 dives into sensory experiences with words like “aroma” and “mouthfeel.”Topic 4 paints a picture of fruity and spicy flavors with words like “citrus”, “spice”, and “banana.”
+For example, Topic 0 dives into sensory experiences with words like “aroma” and “mouthfeel.”
+Topic 4 paints a picture of fruity and spicy flavors with words like “citrus”, “spice”, and “banana.”
 This interactive visualization proves one thing: the topics detected by LDA are clear and distinct, without excessive overlap.
 They represent unique perspectives within the beer enthusiast community.

 By analyzing the most important words for each topic, we interpreted their themes as follows: